ialtafshaikh/extented-blog-backend/README.md

 # Blog Backend REST API SERVER

-A Blog backend built using express server in NodeJS and  mongoDB atlas is used to store the data
+A Blog backend built using express server in NodeJS and  mongoDB atlas is used to store the data and hosted on Heroku.

 ## Getting Started

 - [Check the frontend application of the app](https://github.com/ialtafshaikh/blog-frontend)
 - [Check the authentication backend code for the blog](https://github.com/ialtafshaikh/authentication-backend)

+## Features

+- get a list of all the blogs
+- create a blog
+- upload images to cloudinary or to local storage
+- store data to mongoDB using atlas
+- get blogs using Blog Id
+- delete blog using blog Id
+- update blog using Blog Id

+## Additional Features

+- used cloud storage cloudinary to upload and store the file
+- used multer to accept multipart data
+- dataURI to convert the buffer into readable stream support by clodinary
+- authentication is done by the auth server and communication is done using axios api calls
+- hosted in heroku platform

 ### Downloading and Running this Project Locally
 1. clone the repository